A man loading boxes into his PODS portable storage container, which is conveniently located in his driveway.

 Moving and Storage Container Guides

-Choosing the right portable container or storage unit size is all about finding the sweet spot: making sure there’s room for your stuff and paying a reasonable amount.
+Choosing the right portable container or storage unit size is all about finding the sweet spot: making sure there’s room for your stuff — and paying a reasonable price.
 How do you manage that?
 How big is a storage container?
 And what’s an acceptable rate?
-Read on for tips, tools, and a handy chart to help you figure it out.
+Read on for our storage unit size guide with tips, tools, and a handy chart to help you figure it all out.

 Q: What is the ideal size for a storage room?